-- Comb/truss heaters and oil/water separators depending on enviroment temperatures
+- Comb/truss heaters and oil/water separators depending on environmental temperatures

 - IP54 rating or above, inverter, motor and electrical components to keep water away from all important electrics

-For outdoors and elsewhere, the escalator steps or moving walkway belt can also be upgraded with an anti-slip coating, this is particular effective on existing escalators or moving walkways where product wear has smoothed the surface.
-BS EN 115 1:2017 (Annex J) gives information on the determination of the anti-slip properties of tread surfaces on steps and pallets, comb plates and floor plates and of escalators and moving walks.
+For outdoors and elsewhere, the escalator steps or moving walkway belt can also be upgraded with an anti-slip coating; this is particularly effective on existing escalators or moving walkways where product wear has smoothed the surface.
+BS EN 115 1:2017 (Annex J) gives information on the determination of the anti-slip properties of tread surfaces on steps and pallets, comb plates and floor plates on escalators and moving walks.

-For outdoor passenger lifts, a weather-proof shaft with pit drainage must be constructed.
+A weather-proof shaft with pit drainage must be constructed for outdoor passenger lifts.
 This should include drainage in front of and a canopy over each lift entrance to offer a degree of protection to landing doors (with the added benefit of keeping people dry when waiting for the lift!).
-At the ground floor, a slope away from the landing entrance will also help to prevent water getting in.
+All external entrances should have a slope away, which will help to prevent water from getting in.

-We’d always recommend specifying the landing doors in 316 grade stainless steel finish for additional weather protection and either a chequer plate or rubber floor in the lift car to prevent slippage.
-IP54 rated landing controls, control cabinet and landing indicators are of prime importance in order to protect water getting into key electrical lift functions.
+We’d always recommend specifying the landing doors in a 316-grade stainless steel finish for additional weather protection and either a chequer plate or rubber floor in the lift car to prevent slippage.
+IP54-rated landing controls, control cabinet and landing indicators are primely important to protect water from getting into key electrical lift functions.

 i.
 Low-speed machinery directive lifts & cabin lifts

-For these types of lifts the recommendations are very similar to the design consideration for outdoor passenger lifts, as they are a specialised product it requires discussion with your chosen lift provider about the options available.
+The recommendations for these types of lifts are very similar to the design consideration for outdoor passenger lifts; as they are a specialised product, it requires discussion with your chosen lift provider about the options available.

 ii.
 Enclosed platform lifts & open platform lifts

-Finally, for fully enclosed lifts it’s important there is adequate ventilation to prevent the enclosure becoming too uncomfortable in warmer weather, or in the unfortunate event of a trap in.
+Finally, adequate ventilation is important for fully enclosed lifts to prevent the enclosure from becoming too uncomfortable in warmer weather or in the unfortunate event of a trap-in.

 iii.
 Wheelchair platform stairlifts

-The last type of slow speed lift is a wheelchair stairlift that enable a disabled user to travel along the staircase.
+The last type of slow-speed lift is a wheelchair stairlift that enables a disabled user to travel along the staircase.
 Like their internal counterparts, these outdoor platform stairlifts attach to the side of external stairs, either by an adjacent wall or stair floor.

-Here at Stannah we offer a broad range of lift products to enable easy vertical and horizontal circulation, working with you to solve your access problem and comply to building regulations/guidance.
+Here at Stannah, we offer a broad range of lift products to enable easy vertical and horizontal circulation, working with you to solve your access problem and comply with building regulations/guidance.